openaps/docs/docs/docs/walkthrough/phase-1/offline-looping-and-monitoring.md

 ## Offline monitoring

 * See Pancreabble instructions below for connecting your rig to your watch
-* See xDrip instructions for seeing offline loop status (coming soon)
+* See xDrip instructions for seeing offline loop status

 ### Note about recovery from Camping Mode/Offline mode for Medtronic CGM users: